An amazingly large number of children in the media suffer from Parental Abandonment

 - The Mayor takes a similar role for Faith after her Face-Heel Turn.

-- From the mother series, Ace's father is never mentioned, and she has a bad relationship with her mother, so the Doctor ends up becoming a father figure to her.
+- Doctor Who: Ace's father is never mentioned, and she has a bad relationship with her mother, so the Doctor ends up becoming a father figure to her.

 - Dorota is more of a mother to Blair on Gossip Girl than Eleanor Waldorf is.
 Lily tries to be this for Chuck, but she's barely a parent to her biological children so...
 Still, cue massive amounts of squee from the audience when she told Bart Bass, back from the dead: "Charles is mine, too."